cue-lang/cue/doc/tutorial/kubernetes/README.md

 By replacing the service and deployment name with `<Name>` we have changed the definition into a template.
+CUE bind the field name to `Name` as a result.
+During importing we used `metadata.data` as a key for the object names, so we can now set this field to `Name`.

-Templates are applied to (are unified with) all entries in the struct in which they are defined.
-So we need to strip all fields specific to the `breaddispatcher` definition.
+Templates are applied to (are unified with) all entries in the struct in which they are defined, so we need to either strip fields specific to the `breaddispatcher` definition, generalize them, or remove them.

-We also generalized some fields: it seems that each Kubernets object in our config file has a component label corresponding to the directory in which it is defined.
+One of the labels defined in the Kubernetes metadata seems to be always set to parent directory name.
-We enforce this by defining `component: string`, meaning that a field of name `component` must be set to some string value.
+We enforce this by defining `component: string`, meaning that a field of name `component` must be set to some string value, and then define this later on.
 Any underspecified field results in an error when converting to, for instance, JSON.
 So a deployment or service will only be valid if this label is defined.